drs-az/Terminal/README.md

 - ☁️ **Cloud Backup**: Upload or download data to a localStorage sandbox or Google Drive.
 - 🎭 **Theme Presets**: Apply or export theme JSON files for easy sharing.
 - 🤝 **Collaboration Channel**: Share task and note data with other tabs via BroadcastChannel.
+- ✉️ **Messages**: Compose, share, and receive encrypted messages.
+- 📎 **Encrypted Sharing**: Share individual tasks, notes, or messages with a passcode-protected payload.

 ## Project Structure